 return_url

-When the Acquiring Partner is already asking a suitable return_url
+When Acquiring Partners are already asking for a suitable return_url

 from the Partner, it is advised to not ask for a second one as this would increase the minimal integration requirements for Klarna to work.